JohnMarzulli/StratuxHud/readme.md

 Date       | Version | Major Changes
 ---------- | ------- | ------------------------------------------------------------------------------------------------------------------
 TBD        | 1.5     | Support for the Aithre CO detector.
+New roll indicator.
+Various performance improvements.
 2019-03-31 | 1.4     | Add connection reset button.
 Fixes issues with the Diagnostic view running of of space.
 Initial port to Python 3.7
 2019-01-31 | 1.3     | Improvements to the communication with the Stratux.
 Update directions for Kivic install.
 2018-10-13 | 1.2     | Major performance increases